tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/分块上传/Complete Multipart Upload_intl_en.md

 - If any uploaded part is smaller than 1 MB, "400 EntityTooSmall" will be returned when this API is called.
 - If the part numbers are not continuous, "400 InvalidPart" will be returned when this API is called.
 - If the part numbers in the request body are not in ascending order, "400 InvalidPartOrder" will be returned when this API is called.
-- If the `uploadId` does not exist, "404 NoSuchUpload" will be returned when this API is called.
+- If the `uploadId` does not exist, `404` (NoSuchUpload) will be returned when this API is called.

+>?
+>Only the root account or sub-accounts granted the permission of the `Complete Multipart Upload` API can call this API.
+>

 >!
 We recommend you either complete or abort a multipart upload as early as possible, as the uploaded parts of an incomplete multipart upload will take up storage capacity and incur storage fees.
 >